ampere207/ampere207/README.md

 - Build **end-to-end products** across frontend, backend, and cloud.
 - Design **robust systems** with a focus on performance, scalability, and clean abstractions.
 - Explore **AI/ML** for intelligent, data-driven features.
-- Practice **DSA** and problem solving to sharpen core fundamentals.
 - Care about **secure application development** and modern **web security** practices.

 ---